 Expectant Parent Rights

 As an expectant parent, you are the most important individual in the adoption process.
 Everything that occurs within the adoption process goes at your speed and with your permission.
-Once you partner with an adoption professional or an adoption agency, they will walk you through each part of the process.
+Once you partner with an adoption professional or an adoption agency like The Gladney Center for Adoption, they will walk you through each part of the process.
 With the help of your adoption professional, you will review profiles of prospective adoptive parents to determine who you would like to parent your child.
 Once this has taken place, your adoption professional will begin to facilitate the relationship between you and your prospective adoptive family.
 Once again, all of this takes place at your speed and in a way that you find comfortable.
 This process will progress with your desires and preferences at the forefront.

 Once your child is born, something called “relinquishment” comes into play.
 Adoption in Tennessee requires that birth parents wait until three days after the date of the child’s birth to give consent to the adoption.
 The actual relinquishment of a child for and consent to adoption must be done before a judge.
 Once this is completed before a judge, birth parents will swear that they are freely relinquishing their parental rights.
 The judge will also make sure that your decision to place your child for adoption was not done under any duress or coercion.
 Birth parents can change their minds within ten days of consenting to the adoption.
 As a result, nothing is finalized permanently until ten days after the relinquishment.